 With Season 24, Inna's Mantra Set received a rework which removed the generic damage bonus from the (6) Bonus and instead made it into an entirely Mystic Ally focused set.
 As a result, all the old Inna builds ceased to exist.
-While Wave of Light, Tempest Rush and Exploding Palm builds can still be played using other Monk sets, the hybrid Inna/Uliana Seven-Sided Strike build is gone forever because other sets can't be combined with Uliana's Stratagem (4) Bonus.
+While Wave of Light, Tempest Rush and Exploding Palm builds can still be played using other Monk sets, the hybrid Inna/Uliana Seven-Sided Strike build is gone forever because other sets cannot be combined with Uliana's Stratagem (4) Bonus.

 It's not all bad news though.
 Empowered by the reworked Inna's Mantra and buffed The Crudest boots and Bindings of the Lesser Gods, the Inna Mystic Ally build enters the scene.
 The build comes in two flavors: Water Ally with large AoE and steady DPS, which is used for speed content, and Fire Ally with superior burst damage, which is ideal for Greater Rift pushing.
 Earth Ally unfortunately didn't make the cut despite being buffed because those allies behave too much like rocks: they are slow (which is bad for speedfarming) and they like to sit underground and do nothing (which is bad for absolutely everything).

 Unlike most other skills, Mystic Ally doesn't have any dedicated Weapons so some of the pushing builds use Shenlong's Spirit Set for its 350% global damage multiplier.
 During Season 24, Ethereals allowed the build to play around with different Weapon options.